Hotel Rangá’s Wild Game Menu is available every autumn. This delicious feast features local flavors of all kinds.

-Start off the meal with one of our most beloved recipes, Hotel Rangá’s famous wild mushroom soup.
+Start off the wild game menu with one of our most beloved recipes, Hotel Rangá’s famous wild mushroom soup.
 Pickled local mushrooms give this rich and creamy bowlful its signature flavor.

-Next, move on to sumptuous cured wild goose with pickled onion and truffle mayo.
+Next, move on to delicious cured wild goose with pickled onion and truffle mayo.
 Goose hunting season in Iceland lasts from early fall until late spring, and the curing process concentrates the meat’s rich flavor.
-The bright acidity of pickled onion and the richness of homemade truffle mayonnaise complement the meat’s complexity.
+The bright acidity of pickled onion and rich homemade truffle mayonnaise go well with the meat’s complexity.

 Our last savory dish is a pan-fried reindeer fillet with pomme Anna potato, fried beetroot and crowberry glaze.
 Reindeer hunting season begins in late summer and lasts through early fall.
 Though reindeer are not native to Iceland, about 7000 animals now roam wild in the Eastfjords region.
 Enjoy the meat’s hearty flavor alongside a delicious glaze made of crowberry, a local berry that you can find growing in amongst moss-covered lava fields every autumn.

 For dessert, we offer guests a creamy blueberry cheesecake made with wild blueberries.
 Icelanders love to go berry-picking in the autumn, a time that is known as berjamó.
 Though crowberries are more plentiful, wild blueberries also grow throughout Iceland.
 Our chef has paired their subtle sweetness with creamy cheesecake.